TejasNamjo/Angular/README.md

 The :host selector is the only way to target the host element.
 You can't reach the host element from inside the component with other selectors because it's not part of the component's own template.
 The host element is in a parent component's template.
 :host-context
 Sometimes it's useful to apply styles based on some condition outside of a component's view.
 For example, a CSS theme class could be applied to the document <body> element, and you want to change how your component looks based on that.
+The ::ng-deep pseudo-class selector
+If we want our component styles to cascade to all child elements of a component, but not to any other element on the page.
+This combination of selectors is useful for example for applying styles to elements that were passed to the template using ng-content.

 View encapsulation modes
 Shadow DOM introduces scopes for CSS styles and encapsulation of DOM nodes in the browser.
 Shadow DOM allows you to hide the internals of a selected component from the global DOM tree.